-Road space saving massive increase in road carrying capacity = less cars
+Road space saving, a huge increase in road capacity = fewer cars

 In the image here, all the cars journeys on the right (which in Bath are in one long stream not 4 lanes) can be accommodated more comfortably and more quickly in the bus on the left.
 This frees the road for essential car drivers, other diesel buses and taxis.
 A 38 m tram will accommodate even more car drivers who, experience shows, will switch to trams but not buses.